a-rahimi/dataframe/README.md

 // g has tags 1,2,3 and values 10, 120, 30.
 auto g = df.reduce_sum();
 ```

+# Materializing dataframes

+The operations above can be chained together to form more complicated
+operations.
+Unlike Pandas, where chaining operations produces a new dataframe
+after each operation,  chaining operations in this package fuses these
+operations into a new operation.
+That means no extraneous temporary dataframes
+are produced at each stage of the chain.

+For example, consider a dataframe that captures the outcome of matches between
+pairs of players:

+struct Match {
+    std::string player1;
+    std::string player2;
+    int score_player_1;
+    int score_player_2;
+};

 # Example of row-wise dataframe storage